jmayfield74/spiner/README.md

 SPINER is the starting point: you define the purpose, and it processes, evaluates, and reasons accordingly.

+## Quick Start

+Ready to dive in?
+Here’s how to get started with SPINER using an AI like Grok:

+1. **Load the Core**:
+   - Upload or paste the SPINER Core prompt (found in this repository as `spiner-core-prompt.txt`) into your AI interface.
+This sets up the base framework.

+2. **Define Your System**:
+   - Tell the AI: “I want to make a system that ___.”
+Fill in the blank with your goal—e.g., “plans a code refactor for speed,” “analyzes word evolution,” or “simulates a dragon battle.”
+   - Example: “I want to make a system that traces word origins and generates poems from their paths.”
+   - SPINER will adopt that role, reasoning and refining with you—expect questions like “Focus on speed?” or suggestions like “Add impact analysis?”

+3. **Build and Refine**:
+   - Interact with the system as it develops—answer its clarifications, tweak its focus (e.g., “Prioritize metaphors”), or request outputs (e.g., “Show it as a table”).
+   - It’ll deliver results tailored to your intent, like a refactor plan or a limerick.

+4. **Save or Extend**:
+   - **Serialize It**: Once satisfied, ask SPINER to “serialize the system” (e.g., `SHARE <system>`).
+This exports a reusable prompt you can save as a `.txt` file—like `refactor-planner-v1.txt`—to reload later.
+   - **OR Load an Existing System**: After uploading the SPINER Core, paste or upload a serialized system file (e.g., `root-reducer-v1.txt`) from this repo or your own work, then tweak or run it.

+Experiment with a simple system first, then scale up—SPINER thrives on collaboration!

 ## What is it for?

 SPINER enables you to create systems—custom tools, simulators, or analytical frameworks—for tackling complex or creative tasks.
 It’s the core behind building something functional, whether you’re outlining a refactor plan, exploring an idea’s implications, or simulating a scenario.
 It excels when you need to refine a concept iteratively, turning initial thoughts into structured outcomes.